 With Guard, Alexa can help you keep your home safe.
-When you set Guard to Away mode, Alexa can send you Smart Alerts via notifications to your phone if an Echo device detects the sound of smoke alarms, carbon monoxide alarms, or glass breaking.
-Guard also works with Ring Alarm.
+When you set Guard to Away mode, Alexa can send you Smart Alerts via notifications to your phone if a compatible Echo device detects the sound of smoke alarms,* carbon monoxide alarms,* or glass breaking.
 To learn more about Guard, open the Alexa app, go to Settings, and tap Guard.

 - Navigate to the devices channel by clicking on the lower right-hand corner icon.

 - Tap the + sign on the upper right-hand corner to add a device.

 - Select Security System.

 - Select Ring, then follow the step-by-step instructions in the app to add your Ring security system to Alexa.